JesusRH97/Gazebo-simulator/README.md

 # Gazebo-simulator

 If you have reached this website, you may want to run this project on your computer and try it out yourself.
-Well, firs of all, you and your computer need to meet some conditions.
+Well, first of all, you and your computer need to meet some conditions.

 ## Pre requisites